luluzhou1/alinush.github.io/about.md

  - [scalable Byzantine Fault Tolerance (BFT) protocols](https://ieeexplore.ieee.org/document/8809541)
  - [oblivious file systems](https://dl.acm.org/doi/10.1145/2382196.2382299)

-Before joining Aptos Labs, I was a Postdoctoral Researcher and then a Research Scientist at VMware Research.
+Before Aptos Labs, I was a Postdoctoral Researcher and then a Research Scientist at VMware Research.

-Before VMware, I was a PhD student at MIT, becoming an applied cryptography researcher with [Srini Devadas](https://people.csail.mit.edu/devadas/), my advisor.
+Before VMware, I was a cryptography PhD student at MIT, advised by [Srini Devadas](https://people.csail.mit.edu/devadas/).

-Before joining MIT, I was building tamper-proof clouds and end-to-end encrypted outsourced file storage at [Private Machines](https://privatemachines.com/).
+Before MIT, I was building tamper-proof clouds and end-to-end encrypted outsourced file storage at [Private Machines](https://privatemachines.com/).

 ### The _truth_

 Alin is a prolific slav-squatter.
-In his free time, he likes to play piano, ride motorcycles to coffee shops, and lift things up and put them back down again.
+In his free time, he likes to play piano, ride motorcycles, and lift things up and put them back down again.
 Slowly.
 He also enjoys travelling, but only to destinations with total solar eclipses.
 Naturally, he dislikes clouds.
-(Please join him <strike>in Antarctica, in 2021; or, in Winnemucca, Nevada on October 14th, 2023</strike> in Austin, Texas, on April 8th, 2024.)
+(Please join him <strike>in Antarctica, in 2021; or, in Winnemucca, Nevada on October 14th, 2023; or, in Austin, Texas, on April 8th, 2024</strike> in Spain, on August 12th, 2026.)

 ### The motorcycle(s)

-<strike><b>Alin might buy a motorcycle and risk the few, still-functioning limbs in his body.
+<strike>Alin might buy a motorcycle and risk the few, still-functioning limbs in his body.
-Someone should convince him not to do this.</b></strike>
+Someone should convince him not to do this.</strike>

 In July 2020, Alin purchased a [2017 Honda Rebel 500](/pictures/rebel-500.jpg).
 He has never been more happy and frightened at the same time.